leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 - People will be thinking about "how do I continue to grow as a worker?"
   - prior to all this it was one of the hottest spaces e.g. [GILD](https://gilld.com/ "GILD")
-  - what does it mean for different people in your company to have a titles?
+  - what does it mean for different people in your company to have a title?
 What skills are needed?
     - there are consulting companies that come in to benchmark what skills a title requires, what success looks like at each step
     - recommend what skills are needed for employees
   - I believe that online corporate solutions are going to be the way forward